Quick overview

-What does legal power mean?
+What does legal force mean?

 Practical impact of legal force